-Learn how to draw a landscape with a lake tucked into one of its layers.
+Below you’ll find an easy step-by-step tutorial for how to draw a Landscape and a Landscape Coloring Page.
 It leaves lots of room for fore, middle and background details.

 You can prepare your students for lessons on perspective by first practicing layering.
-This view of a lake tucked in to layered mountains has lots of opportunity for drawing larger things up front, and smaller things in the back.
+This lesson for how to draw a landscape is tucked in to layered hills.
+There are lots of opportunities to draw larger things up front, and smaller things in the back.

 - Draw five angled lines.